Living in Toronto

 • Highway 400: North-south highway on the west side of the city

 Religion in Toronto

 Being a diverse city, there are many different places of worship in Toronto where you can connect with your religious beliefs.
 Though all Toronto neighbourhoods have sacred spaces for believers to gather, certain city regions have a larger number of religious communities than others.

-The main religions followed in the city include Christianity, Islam, Judaism, Buddhism, Hinduism, and Sikhism.
+.The main religions followed in the city include Christianity, Muslim, Hindu, Jewish, Judaism, Buddhist.